 Bang & Olufsen leads the way in luxury audio-visual design and production.
 The Danish brand has been improving speakers, headphones, and televisions for more than 90 years — now reaching their customers through 700+ stores and multiple online channels.
 Their old monolithic ecommerce and CMS platform wasn’t keeping up.
 A microservice stack with Contentful at the center has changed all that.

-B&O deployed Contentful, which is built on AWS, as their headless CMS and Commercetools for ecommerce.
+B&O deployed Contentful, which is built on AWS, as its headless CMS and Commercetools for ecommerce.
 Contentful’s extensibility, quick response times, and simple ways of creating and supporting a range of content also motivated their decision to rebuild.
 The two services are built to work with other components.
 They not only work well together, but they enabled B&O to expand with other microservices whenever needed.

 Tomas Krag, director of ecommerce at B&O, says they’ve been tracking the numbers and they look great:

 B&O isn’t the only enterprise to trust Contentful when moving from a monolithic architecture to microservices stack.
-Forrester Research Inc. says that our “API-first and cloud-native approach excels," and that "Contentful is a good fit for progressive digital initiatives that want to unify content services across channels and projects."
+Forrester Research Inc. says that Contentful's “API-first and cloud-native approach excels," and that "Contentful is a good fit for progressive digital initiatives that want to unify content services across channels and projects."
 Access the entire report here.